Apple and unions: Apple Retail Workers Union

-In May 2011, exactly one decade after the first Apple store opened, Cory Moll launched the Apple Retail Workers Union in San Francisco, citing compensation, pay, benefits and hiring processes as motivations.
+In May 2011, exactly one decade after the first Apple store opened, Cory Moll launched the Apple Retail Workers Union in San Francisco, California, citing compensation, pay, benefits and hiring processes as motivations.
 In November, Apple launched a private training for managers on how to "manage worker unions".
 A source contacted CNET News to clarify that the training was not related to retail employees.
 In April 2013, according to a tweet Moll posted, Moll left the company on his own accord.

 Apple Together

-Apple Together is a solidarity union made up of corporate and retail workers, founded by Scarlett, Parrish, and other anonymous Apple workers.
+Apple Together is a solidarity union, or a "global network of solidarity between [Apple] unions," made up of corporate and retail workers, founded by Cher Scarlett, Janneke Parrish, and other anonymous Apple workers.
 The website states that it is the evolution of the #AppleToo movement using the phrase "From #AppleToo to Apple Together", and the group has used the tagline "Think Equitable".

 On December 24, 2021, Christmas Eve, the group staged a walkout in some retail stores and called for a consumer boycott, urging the public not to shop at the retailer on the busy holiday shopping day.
 The group set out a list of demands on Twitter, including hazard pay, living wages, benefits for part-time workers, and several specific requests due to the COVID-19 pandemic, such as N95 masks and sanitization stations, and more strict rules around customer interactions.
 The walkout involved at least 50 retail employees across stores from three states, and comes following news of retail conditions around mental health issues, subpar wages, customer abuse, and poor management of the COVID-19 pandemic.
 The walkout started at the Jacksonville, Florida retail store, where recent aggression from customers had been ignored by the store's management.

 On April 29, 2022, the group wrote an open letter to corporate management speaking out against the company's return-to-office plans asking for more flexibility around working remotely, pointing to what the group alleged would have an adverse impact on the company's diversity.

 The corporate employees reportedly supported retail efforts to unionize, including by donating funds via The Solidarity Fund for organizing efforts.
 Several union representatives "hang out" in the union's Discord server to assist in unionizing efforts.
 As of May 2022, Scarlett and Parrish were members of the union as advisors.

-In November 2022, Business Insider reported that Apple Together was a "global network of solidarity between [Apple] unions."